Primula meadia: Pollination

+The flowers of the Primula meadia are pollinated by bumble bees and other native bees.
+Honeybees, however, are not characterized as a pollinator because this species produces strictly pollen and not nectar.
+The pollinators deploy a specialized technique called "buzz pollination" in which the bees vibrate their wings and muscles near the flower's anthers to shake the pollen out.
+The anthers are unique to the pollinating strategy and are describes as "poricidal" and have small pores at the end rather than a typical split in order to release the pollen.

+The shooting star plant relies on insects to disperse their pollen, and ultimately, the seeds within the pollen capsules.
+The pollen capsules measure from 0.25" - 0.75" and contain very small seeds that are spread through wind dispersal.
+This pollination technique guarantees that the transfer of pollen is effective and undergoes little-to-no waste of the pollen.

 Cultivation

 Primula meadia and the white-flowered form P. meadia f. album have both gained the Royal Horticultural Society's Award of Garden Merit.

-Primula meadia 'Goliath' is a cultivar that grows larger flowers on taller scapes.
-This species grows well when it is surrounded by plants that are shorter while it is in its early growing stages.
-Additionally, the shooting star's ideal condition is partial shade, however, it can still grown in cooler zones with sun given that the soil is moist.
-As far as soil goes, this species prefers rocky, sandy soil but is also able to flourish when planted in clay soil.
+Primula meadia 'Goliath' is a cultivar that grows large flowers on taller scapes.
+This species thrives when it is surrounded by plants that are shorter while it is in its early growing stages.
+Additionally, the shooting star's ideal condition is partial shade, however, it can still grow in cooler zones with sun given that the soil is moist.
+As far as soil is concerned, this species prefers rocky, sandy soil but is also able to flourish when planted in clay soil.
 Once the seed is propagated, it will grow at a very slow pace, sometimes taking up to 4 years to bloom.

-This plant benefits when treated with fire or brush removal.
-Primula meadia is able to to live in an open habitat given that effects of potential competing woody vegetation are limited.
+When treated with fire or brush removal, the shooting star plant benefits.
+Primula meadia can live in an open habitat given that the effects of potential competing woody vegetation are limited.

-Uses
+Uses & Toxicity

 Primula meadia is commonly used as an ornamental plant in gardening practices.
-This species grows well when it is not obstructed by other flowers and when placed near front of flower beds.
-The plant coexists well with other species in a woodland garden or in a rock garden.
-It also shares a habitat with other native wildflower plants.
+This species grows well when it is not obstructed by other flowers and when placed near the front of flower beds.
+The plant is able to coexist with other species in a woodland garden or in a rock garden.
+It also shares a habitat well with other native wildflower plants.
 The shooting star grows best in partially shady areas in a naturalized area.
-The plant is characterized as non-invasive because it is able to naturalize without becoming too aggressive.
+Primula meadia can be characterized as non-invasive because it is able to naturalize without becoming too aggressive.